Peter Peterka’s Global Six Sigma USA (6sigma.us and 6sigma.com) Exposed:

 Think about this.
 If you were sitting in a classroom, and someone asked you to rate their training on a scale from a 1-star to 5-stars, would you respond with ”4.3 stars”?
 Who would do that?
 It would seem much more reasonable that a person would simply say “4 out of 5 stars”.
 You might have someone get a little more definitive and say “4 ½ stars”.
 But 4.3?
 Really?

 Yet, it happens again, and again, and again…

-Perhaps it is more likely that the ratings were fabricated and are just another attempt to improve their website’s “schema” so that these questionable pages with “reviews” would outrank the CSSC Consumer Alert?
+Is it possible that these ratings were fabricated to manipulate public perception of their company while attempting to improve their website’s “schema” so that these questionable pages with “reviews” would outrank the CSSC Consumer Alert?

 As you can see above, if that was their goal, they definitely succeeded.
 However, in doing so they would have been clearly deceiving consumers in the process.

 Reason 5: Training Quality

 So is the actual training of Global Six Sigma any good?
 Well, that is not a simple question to answer.
 Any education is good education.
 The better question to ask might be “whether the education you are receiving is a good value or not.“

 The quality of Peter Peterka’s Global Six Sigma was once brought into question in a 2016 lawsuit.

 An organization named IASSC claimed (in a lawsuit brought against Peter Peterka and Global Six Sigma) that Global Six Sigma’s programs were “just one-third of the industry average” in terms of hours, and a Black Belt “which is approximately less than half of the minimum training duration that IASSC defines as satisfactory or sufficient”.
 They also stated that they would “sell, without any additional defined criteria requirements, a certification to participants for simply attending their training.”